 Meet Eugene, one of our amazing Home Service volunteers who is passionate about Victoria Lifeline and helping our clients age in place safely.
-He has been volunteering with us for over ten years and he loves to put a smile on the face of everyone he client he meets.
+He has been volunteering with us for almost 15 years and he loves to put a smile on the face of everyone he client he meets.
+In his own words, this is why Eugene donates his time to Victoria Lifeline and why it's important to stay active in retirement...

 Murray McNeil is a retired RCMP officer who spent 34 years keeping the community safe.
 He now spends his days helping people feel safe and secure in their own homes.
 A Home Service Volunteer with Victoria Lifeline Medical Alert Service, Murray spends two full days a week installing the service in homes throughout Winnipeg.
 Between the Winnipeg Lifeline program and the one in Brandon, Manitoba, Murray has dedicated 11 years of service to Victoria Lifeline.
 Murray personifies what it means to be a volunteer.
 He goes above and beyond the call of duty in his role as a Home Service Representative (HSR).
 If another HSR calls in sick, Murray will cover the shift, no questions asked.
 His commitment to both the Lifeline clients and this organization is incredible and inspiring.
 And Murray himself is grateful for the opportunity to give back.
 “You can’t even imagine the personal satisfaction I get knowing when I leave the home, that client is safe and protected.
 It makes me feel so much better – inside."
 Even the clients themselves are happy to spend an hour with Murray as he sets up the Lifeline service and explains how it works.
 Murray prides himself on a personal approach he learned from his years as an RCMP officer.
 “I like to sit down with the client face to face and have a good talk about why Lifeline is so important.
 Some of the clients are resistant at first and I listen to their concerns and explain all the good things about the service.”
 To read Murray's full story and to learn about the value of volunteering, visit our Blog.